Big Publishing Joins the Copyright Wars Against AI

-The Law Office of Kathleen Lynch PLLC is dedicated to helping businesses like yours keep ahead of the game.
+The Law Office of Kathleen Lynch PLLC is dedicated to helping businesses like yours stay ahead of the curve and protect what they build.

-Ready to protect your vision?
-Your first consultation is free. 📧 Email us today: kl****@*****aw.com
+Start the conversation today.
+Your first consultation is free.
+Email us: kl****@*****aw.com

 In a major blow to copyright holders, a recent high stakes battle between Cox Communications and Sony Music Entertainment has redefined the boundaries of internet service provider (ISP) liability.